 The colored or RGB images are composed of three color channels which are red, green and blue.
 Each pixel of an RGB image is composed of varying proportions of red, green, and blue colors which are added together to produce any color in the range of a visible spectrum.
-In image processing, processing of these multi-channel RGB images is a computationally expensive.
-Therefore, they are transformed to grayscale images to reduce the computational complexity and processing time.
-In this tutorial, we will learn how to Convert an image to in Python.
-These black and white images are also known as grayscale images.

 Python provides different modules for image conversion.
 Some of the common ways are discussed here.
 If you want to learn more about Python Programming, visit Python Programming Tutorials.

 A simple binary thresholding technique in OpenCV can be used to convert an image to black and white.
 We establish a threshold value and each pixel value is compared with this threshold.
 If the pixel value is less than this threshold, it is set to 0.
 The pixel value is set to 1 if the pixel value is greater than this threshold.
-Here, 0 represent black color and 1 represent white color.
+Here, 0 represents black color and 1 represents white color.

 To apply thresholding, first of all, we need to convert a colored image to grayscale.
-Read the image by providing path of the image in imread(“path of image”) command.
+Read the image by providing the path of the image in ‘imread(“path of image”)’ command.
 Then, convert this image to grayscale using cv2.cvtColor(image, color_space_conversion) function.
 Here, the first parameter specifies the input to be transformed.
 The opencv read the image in BGR mode which is same as RGB mode.
 The second parameter i.e., color_space_conversion specifies the color space from which you want to transform and the color pace in which you want to transform.
 In this case, we are converting BGR mode to grayscale that’s why we have used cv2.COLOR_BGR2GRAY.
 The next step is the conversion of this grayscale image to black and white image.
 For this, we’ll apply thresholding as discussed above.
 The syntax of a binary thresholding function is:

 cv2.threshold (image, threshold, max_value, cv2.THRESH_BINARY)